Have you ever wondered what the main difference between organic and paid marketing is? Also, why do people distinguish those?

 - Social media marketing paid posts & ads.

-- Display marketing – ads in the form o banners that are displayed on various websites and work on a pay-per-click basis
+- Display marketing – ads in the form o banners that are displayed on various websites and work on a pay-per-click basis.
+Traditional display advertising, such as eye-catching banners in high-traffic areas, can be seamlessly integrated with digital strategies by generating QR codes that, when scanned, direct potential customers to online platforms where they can explore and take advantage of digital offerings.

 - Influencer marketing, which has gained popularity throughout recent years, is another form of paid marketing.
 It won’t work with every product, but it proves to work well as an influencer’s audience trusts the person they are following.